 Many of you have shown interest in the Rain Garden at the North West corner of the Prairie Township Community Center Property.

 Rain gardens are shallow gardens designed to absorb rainwater runoff from rooftops, driveways, sidewalks, roads, and other hard surfaces, including turfgrass lawns.
 They allow water to soak into the ground, reducing runoff.
-Tough plants that thrive during brief periods of inundation
+Tough plants that thrive during brief periods of inundation as well as drought do well in rain gardens, and they can be installed in a variety of landscape and commercial landscapes.

 How do they work?